-To add an annotation to the Analyzing Estuarine Shoreline Change PDF, for example, simply highlight the text you wish to annotate, click on 'New Annotations' on the ribbon at the top of the screen and then type your annotation.
-To delete an annotation, simply select the item number for the annotation, RHC and then choose 'Delete'.
+To add an annotation to the Analyzing Estuarine Shoreline Change PDF, for example, simply highlight the text you wish to annotate, click on the down arrow for the Annotations icon above the article (the first icon), choose 'Add Annotation' and type your annotation.
+To delete an annotation, simply select the item number for the annotation, right click and then choose 'Delete'.
 To show or hide the list of annotations at any time, simply select or deselect the 'Annotations' check box on the ribbon at the top of the screen.
 Finally, note that you can view the list of documents you have annotated in the Annotations folder of the 'Notes' group, and can double click on any of these to view the annotation(s).